IsaacScript/isaacscript/packages/docs/docs/main/isaacscript-in-lua.md

 ## TypeScript

-If you find `isaac-typescript-definitions` or `isaacscript-common` useful, you should consider using them in a TypeScript mod.
-This has the advantage of the compiler automatically preventing you from misusing anything in the library.
+If you find `isaac-typescript-definitions` or `isaacscript-common` useful, you should consider using these libraries in a TypeScript mod.
+TypeScript has the advantage of auto-complete, auto-importing, and the compiler automatically preventing you from misusing anything in the library.
+Taken together, it makes for a dream-like Isaac development experience that has to be seen to be believed.

 For more information, see the [list of features](features.md).
 (If you don't know how to program in TypeScript, then you can learn in just [30 minutes](javascript-tutorial.md).)